tp1845/react-hooks-event-handling-lab/README.md

 # Event Handling in React Lab

+## Learning Goals

+- Add event listeners to DOM elements in React

 ## Overview

-In this lab you'll respond to events in React and write event handlers.
+In this lab, you'll respond to events in React and write event handlers.

 > **Note**: The components are not defined yet, but the files are present.
 > Before the tests will run, you must export components from `EyesOnMe.js` and